 Position objectives are clearly defined, however an employee may need to exercise a level of discretion in localised command situations.
-Procedures and operating standards are defined through established guidelines, requirements and Standard Operating Procedures, and through recognised techniques and methods associated with fire prevention and suppression activities.
+Procedures and operating standards are defined through established guidelines, requirements and procedures (as prescribed by Operations Doctrine and SIOPP) and through recognised techniques and methods associated with fire prevention and suppression activities.